Last updated May 7, 2022

-University of Pittsburg (Pittsburg, PA): As of Fall 2019, the normal level of support is $29,520/year; the stipend amount typically increases by about 3-5% each year.
+University of Pittsburgh (Pittsburgh, PA): As of Fall 2019, the normal level of support is $29,520/year; the stipend amount typically increases by about 3-5% each year.
 The University of Pittsburgh provides excellent health insurance options and tuition waivers.

-University of Rochester, Ph.D. in Biochemistry and Molecular Biology (Rochester, NY): The Program is fully funded with tuition fellowship, competitive stipend and health insurance.
+University of Rochester, Ph.D. in Biochemistry and Molecular Biology (Rochester, NY): The Program is fully funded with a tuition fellowship, competitive stipend, and health insurance.

-University of Southern California (Los Angelos, CA): PhD students receive full funding throughout their studies, including stipend, health and dental benefits.
+University of Southern California (Los Angeles, CA): PhD students receive full funding throughout their studies, including stipends, and health and dental benefits.

 Van Andel Institute Graduate School, Ph.D. in Molecular and Cellular Biology (Grand Rapids, MI): Students in the doctoral program at the Graduate School are supported by institutional (internal) fellowships for five years.
 These fellowships include a stipend of approximately $35,000 per year and health, dental and vision insurance for the student (and family).
 The Graduate School also provides a laptop computer and up to $2,000 per year to attend scientific conferences.